fillmore-labs/microbatch/README.md

 The package is designed to handle request batching efficiently, with a focus on code testability and modular architecture.
-The codebase is organized into three packages: the public `microbatch.Batcher` structure and two internal helpers, `processor.Processor` and `collector.Collector`.
+The codebase is organized into two packages: the public `microbatch.Batcher` structure and an internal helper, `processor.Processor`.

 ### Motivation